How to help victims of Hawaii wildfires

 Thousands of Hawaii citizens have been displaced following wildfires that devastated the historic town of Lahaina in Maui.

 Multiple neighbourhoods were burned as the fires were fueled by heavy winds blowing from Hurricane Dora, resulting in many being told to evacuate, with some Hawaii residents taking refuge in the ocean to avoid the flames.
-As of 10 August, at least 36 people have died and 11,000 have been evacuated as a result of the wildfires.
+Many have lost their lives and thousands have been evacuated as a result of the wildfires.

 Hawaii’s governor Josh Green has estimated that billions of dollars will be needed to fully recover, as the US Civil Air Patrol and the Maui Fire Department reported that approximately 271 structures were damaged or destroyed by the fires.